Paying for Your Degree

 Awarded by the Diversity Programs in Engineering to underrepresented minorities.
 Cornell Engineering (Ithaca, NY, campus only) is a member of the GEM Consortium.
 Cornell Engineering offers one (1) year of fellowship support for GEM fellows.
 Open to PhD and M.Eng. students, this fellowship requires an application: GEM Fellowship application

 Cornell Engineering Special Awards

-The Arps Fellowship is awarded annually to a Master of Engineering student(s) who was a member of the Cornell Crew Team for three years while an undergraduate student.
-Arps Fellowship application form (pdf).
+Awarded annually to a Master of Engineering student(s) who was a member of the Cornell Crew Team for three years while an undergraduate student.
+Arps Fellowship application form (PDF)

-The Lazaro Memorial Fellowship is awarded annually to one or more Master of Engineering students who are permanent residents of the Commonwealth of Puerto Rico.
+The is awarded annually to one or more Master of Engineering students who are permanent residents of the Commonwealth of Puerto Rico.
 Preference will be given to students enrolled in the Civil and Environmental Engineering program.
 If you would like to receive consideration for a Lazaro fellowship, please provide legal documentation of residence along with the application.
-Lazaro Memorial Fellowship application form (pdf).
+Lazaro Memorial Fellowship form (PDF)

-The Cornell Graduate School provides a searchable database of external scholarship opportunities.
+The Cornell Graduate School provides a Graduate School searchable database of external scholarship opportunities.

 International Student Loans